-She says, “When you can align your purpose with your work, you can do pretty amazing things.”
+“When you can align your purpose with your work, you can do pretty amazing things,” Molly says.

 “By telling yourself the right things,” Molly says.

-If a baseball player walks a guy, he doesn’t step back out there and go, “If I walk two guys, I’m going to get pulled.”
+If a baseball player walks a guy, he doesn’t step back onto the mound and go, “If I walk two guys, I’m going to get pulled.”
 He says, “I’m going to sit the next guy down.”

 If you lose a deal or a piece of business, you can’t tell yourself, “Oh my gosh, maybe this whole thing’s unraveling.
-Maybe this is over.
-Maybe I really can’t sell.”
+Maybe I really can’t …”